Bailout exit beckons for Portugal after record bond sale

 LISBON/LONDON Portugal sold its first bonds at auction in three years on Wednesday, paying a record low yield that was seen as vote of market confidence and a boost to Lisbon's chances of making a clean break from its bailout next month.

-At just less than 3.6 percent and with demand easily outstripping the 750 million euros (595.98 million pounds) sold, the results suggested Portugal would enjoy strong investor support if it chooses to leave the rescue programme without the backstop of a standby European Union loan.
+At just less than 3.6 percent and with demand easily outstripping the 750 million euros ($1 billion) sold, the results suggested Portugal would enjoy strong investor support if it chooses to leave the rescue program without the backstop of a standby European Union loan.

 "The more money they can raise at very low interest rates the more it gives them an incentive to go for a clean exit," said Lefteris Farmakis, a rates strategist at Nomura.